 It’s the flavour-filled drug fix for millions around the world and has been powering the workforce since its discovery in the 10th century, so thank goodness for coffee being a 21st century global commodity; how on earth would most of the planet even function at 9am on a Monday morning?

-Luckily for planet earth, coffee is grown all around the world in what’s known as the coffee belt.
+Luckily for planet earth, specialty coffee is grown all around the world in what’s known as the coffee belt.
 This region spans from the Tropic of Cancer (approximately where lies southern China, Mexico, India and Egypt) and the Tropic of Capricorn (Australia, Chile, Brazil, northern South Africa), with the equator at its centre.

 This belt across the centre of the planet, with perfect growing conditions due to the planet’s relationship with the sun, provides us with coffee throughout the calendar year.
 This results in the cyclical variations in coffee offerings that you might find in your local coffee shop, particularly those offered as the guest filter or espresso.
 If you haven’t tried these before instead of your normal order, take some time out to sample regional variations: you might just find something tastier than your current skinny flat white, with one sweetener. 🙂